elizabethgarza/Spanish-Diacriticizer/README.md

 The purpose of this project is to design model based on a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. a *Spanish-diacriticizer*.

 ## Usage

-Once you clone this repo, you will be able to do two things:

-  1.  diacriticize a sequence of unidecoded Spanish tokens based on the trained model that is already available in this repo.
-  2.  use your own Spanish data to train and evaluate your own model.

-See **1.** and **2.** directly below for specific instructions on how to do these things.

 **1. To diacriticize a sequence of unidecoded Spanish tokens:**